-- Poor sportsmanship (by managers, coaches, players, or spectators) can result in ejection from the game and removal from the park. - Examples of poor sportsmanship include throwing equipment, using illegal equipment, inappropriate language, taunting or gesturing in an unsportsmanlike manner to opponents or others, arguing with an umpire's judgment call, or harassing anyone. - A player may lose his privilege to play in one or more future games for disciplinary reasons.
+- Poor sportsmanship (by managers, coaches, players, or spectators) can result in ejection from the game and removal from the park. - Examples of poor sportsmanship include throwing equipment, using illegal equipment, inappropriate language, taunting or gesturing in an unsportsmanlike manner to opponents or others, arguing with an umpire's judgment call, or harassing anyone. - The manager is responsible for their team's conduct.
+Players should refrain from negative cheering targeting the opposing team and outbursts of yelling mid-pitch. - A player may lose his privilege to play in one or more future games for disciplinary reasons. - Videos are not to be used to decide or influence a call made by an umpire.